The Danes galvanized by the return of Morten Olsen

 Piontek decides to replace Jensen with Helt five minutes from the end, possibly because he does not wish his midfielder to earn a booking which will keep him out of Denmark’s next match.
 Helt immediately settles into the holding midfield role, with Vilfort going into Jensen’s position.
 It might just be mandatory by now, because the conviction and belief have not been present with the home side for a long while.
 When Bartram does a good job on closing Kirov down, he can thread the ball through for Laudrup, on the blindside of Rakov, to finish with a deft right foot touch past the advancing Vonev for 2-0.
 It is hardly a goal which their play has warranted, as they too have been unwilling to commit men forward, but who could blame them for wanting to sit back and hold onto their precious one goal lead.
 Yet it is the final nail in Bulgaria’s coffin, a couple of minutes after the few Danish fans in the ground had confidently begun their rendition of “Sejren er vor” (“the win is our’s”), still audible among the 30 000 plus crowd.
 The game sees a couple of minutes with time added on for Valov’s injury, and Bartram still has time for one last pop after a short corner from the right.
 However, his shot goes well wide, though as soon as the referee signals the end to the match, the Danish know they have done their part of the job.
 Aware of a dropped point for Romania in Greece, they are very much still in the hunt for qualification.

 A comfortable win for the visitors despite leaving the second goal very late.
-Bulgaria rarely have anything to offer in an attacking sense, and Denmark are always comfortable against the home forwards.
-There is no pace to the game; no apparent desire from the home players to win.
-Angelov's decision not to pick Kostadinov for a starting position is one which would come back to haunt him, as the player he did pick to accompany Stoichkov up front, debutant Mihtarski, was bleak throughout.
-This is in fact Angelov's final match in charge of the Bulgarian national team, as their football federation proceeds to give him the sack shortly after.
+Bulgaria rarely have anything to offer in an attacking sense, and Denmark are always comfortable against the home forwards in this their first ever win against the Bulgarians.
+There is no pace to the game; there is little apparent desire from the home players to win.
+Angelov’s decision not to pick Kostadinov for a starting position is one which would come back to haunt him, as the player he did pick to accompany Stoichkov up front, debutant Mikhtarski, was bleak throughout.
+This is in fact Angelov’s final match in charge of the Bulgarian national team, as their football federation proceeds to give him the sack shortly after.

 1 Valov 6.4